ranveersinghkushwah/Digital_literacy_project/Readme.md

 Drafted professional emails and created a social media usage checklist.

  🔴 Task 5 – Cybercrime Awareness
-Developed a case study on UPI fraud along with a prevention checklist.
+Developed a case study on cyberbullying along with a prevention checklist.

 ---